inginir/abstract-v2/src/content/homepage/_index.md

       label: "Get Started Now"
       link: "#"

-  - title: "Discover the Key Features Of Next"
+  - title: "What we do"
+    sectionhref: "what-we-do"
     image: "/images/service-2.png"
     content: "Next is an all-in-one web framework for building fast, content-focused websites.
 It offers a range of exciting features for developers and website creators.
 Some of the key features are:"
     bulletpoints: